 It isn’t a matter of “go or stay” anymore.
 We have to go.
-We can’t stay HERE knowing that we could be out THERE.
+We can’t stay here knowing that we could be out there.
 It has been decided.
 We are leaving by October.

 It all started with this blog Josh found called PhD Nomads.
-It is an old blog about a couple who both have PhDs, quit their great jobs, and are now traveling the world working as Medical Writers.
+It is a blog about a couple who both have PhDs, quit their great jobs, and are now traveling the world working as Medical Writers.
 Josh was very struck by this couple and gained the confidence he needed to stop worrying about “being a failure.”

 In addition, the couple gave us an idea.
 Why should we try for low-paying, sporadic, freelance jobs when Josh could get a “real” job in a field that is important to him and pays well?
 He is qualified to be a Medical Writer.
 What else is out there?